AlyAtalla/AlyAtalla/README.md

 Full Stack Developer
 --------------------

-My name Aly Atalla, I'm a passionate programmer who love building solutions to make life much easier.
+My name is Aly Atalla, I'm a passionate programmer who love building solutions to make life much easier.
 I started programming with Dart and flutter.
 I'm currently learning Full Stack Development at Microverse, where I'm learning Html, Css, Sass, JS, React, and Ruby.
 * 🌍  I'm based in Egypt
 * 🖥️  See my portfolio at [alyatalla.github.io]
 * ✉️  You can contact me at [aliatalla93@gmail.com]